 The RBC and WBC can be broken down into more specific cells.

-Hemoglobin – an iron containing protein which helps transport oxygen and allows its solubility in blood.
+Hemoglobin – an iron containing protein which helps transport oxygen and allows its solubility.

-The “redness” of the blood occurs when hemoglobin binds to oxygen.
+The “redness” is caused by hemoglobin binding to oxygen.

-The “darkness” or “blueness” of the blood occurs when hemoglobin when the cells are deoxygenated.
+The “darkness” or “blueness” of the occurs when hemoglobin when the cells are deoxygenated.

 Average adult as 5 Liters.

-- When blood without oxygen reaches the lungs – the blood becomes oxygenated that is then pumped from the Heart throughout the body.
+– When blood without oxygen reaches the lungs – it becomes oxygenated that is then pumped from the Heart throughout the body.

 – Allows for nutrients to be shipped, moved, and transported around the body.